 Let's look more closely at the fifth one: servant leaders.
 A number of years ago I read Max DePree's book, Leadership Is an Art.
-It remains today one of my favorite books on leadership.
+Even today it remains one of my favorite books on leadership.
 In that book, DePree makes one simple statement about leadership that I have quoted and meditated on in many settings: